 - You can be responsible for up to $50 if you report the transactions within two days.

-- You can be responsible for up to $500 or face full liability if you don't notify the bank within 60 days after receiving the bank statement that contains the unauthorized charges.
+- You can be responsible for up to $500 or face full liability if you don't notify the bank within 60 days of receiving the bank statement containing the unauthorized charges.

 Secure your compromised accounts

-Change your password to a new, strong password and sign up for two-factor authentication to provide an added layer of security.
-Accessing your account with two-step verification requires entering your password, followed by a code that is typically sent to your email or telephone number.
+Change your password to a complex password and sign up for two-factor authentication to provide an added layer of security.
+Accessing your account with two-step verification requires entering your password, followed by a code typically sent to your email or telephone number.
+Utilizing a secure password manager is the best option, and most comprehensive security suites like Aura offer a password manager and identity theft protection.

 How to protect against identity theft

 It is often easier to prevent identity theft than to deal with its consequences.
 There are steps that you can take to keep your personal information safe.
-While these steps are not foolproof, they can go a long way toward reducing your identity theft risk.
+While these steps are not foolproof, they can significantly reduce your identity theft risk.

 Take these steps to reduce your identity theft risk:

-- Avoid sharing personal information such as your birthdate unless there is a good reason to do so.
+- Avoid sharing personal information, such as your birthdate, unless there is a good reason.

 - Keep your driver’s license number private to avoid ID theft.